mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-vendor-invoice.md

 ![](../../../../.gitbook/assets/How-to-review-a-vendor-invoice-4.PNG)

-To check for other open items on your dashboard, click on **Dashboard** on the left hand side of the screen.
-From the Dashboard, you will see other Actionable Items.
+, Select **Dashboard** to return to your dashboard and check for other open items that need your attention.

 ![](../../../../.gitbook/assets/How-to-review-a-vendor-invoice-5.PNG)